mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Rogan’s ship, the Silverside, arrives one week before the completion of Factory’s restoration.
 Eelsa Dessen makes contact on an open comms channel identifying the ship as a Free Company mining vessel seeking permission to use the Factory as a base for repairs.
 She beams across the Silverside Free Company prospecting license details, which check-out.

-As the Silverside is too big to use the Factory’s hangar facilities, it assumes a geo-stationary position 500 metres from the Factory’s secondary hangar and sends over its shuttle for docking purposes.
+As the Silverside is too big to use the Factory’s hangar facilities, it assumes a geo-stationary position 500 meters from the Factory’s secondary hangar and sends over its shuttle for docking purposes.
 Eelsa pilots it, with Rogan, Vross and four heavies as the passengers.

 Haro, Desna and the characters meet the crew of the Silverside in the hangar bay.
 Anyone succeeding at 9+ in Admin has heard vaguely of Silverside Free Company but little of its background; just another bunch of prospectors working the Schaeffer belt.